-This paper has brought recent developments in feminist institutionalism together with institutionalist (and particularly historical institutionalist) analyses to examine institutional change.
-They improve our understanding of institutions and processes of institutional change and how they are gendered.
-In particular, identifying and disaggregating different forms of change allows us to develop more nuanced analyses - ones that are alert to different contexts, the role of veto players and the varying opportunities available to different change actors.
-It also shows us that we need to be alert not just to the formal but also to the informal rules, norms and practices as an important dimension of institutional analysis.
-Different forms of change offer a very range of outcomes.
+This working paper has brought recent developments in feminist institutionalism together with institutionalist analyses (and in particular with the work of historical institutionalists Mahoney, Streeck and Thelen) to examine institutional change.
+It argues that synthesising these approaches can improve our understanding of institutions and processes - rapid or gradual, exogenous or endogenous - of institutional change and how they are gendered.
+In particular, identifying and disaggregating different forms of change can allow us to develop more nuanced analyses - ones that are alert to different contexts, the role of veto players and the varying opportunities available to different change actors.
+It can also show us that not just formal but also informal rules, norms and practices are an important dimension of institutional analysis.
+Different forms of change therefore can offer a range of outcomes.
+It now remains for feminist scholars to undertake more detailed empirical research to explore how far delineating different forms of change in this way does improve our understanding of the gendering of institutional change and whether the frameworks and concepts outlined here require further refinement and adaptation.

-These insights can provide valuable lessons for institutional designers.
-They demonstrate which strategies might be appropriate and possible in different contexts - depending on a range of factors such as the power and capabilities of both change actors and their opposing forces, as well as the strength of pre-existing rules in both their formal and informal guises.
-The foregoing analysis demonstrates the need to ensure that institutions are effectively designed for the particular context they are created in, ensuring for example that new rules have an appropriate degree of slack and ambiguity to ensure that attempts to derail them do not succeed.
+It is hoped that these insights and the findings of any subsequent research will also provide valuable lessons for institutional designers.
+The aim is to determine which strategies might be appropriate and possible in different contexts - depending on a range of factors such as the power and capabilities of both change actors and their opposing forces, as well as the strength of pre-existing rules in both their formal and informal guises.
+The foregoing analysis has demonstrated the need to ensure that institutions are effectively designed for the particular context they are created in, ensuring for example that where appropriate new rules have a degree of slack and ambiguity to ensure that attempts to derail them do not succeed.
 It is important to be mindful of the fragility of some new institutions like women's policy agencies, that can sometimes be relatively easily dismantled (displaced), marginalised and allowed to wither (drift), or else transformed (converted) to prioritise different goals - such as bolstering the family - to the ones their designers had had in mind.

-There are many dimensions of Institutional change and how it is gendered that still need further investigation.
+There are many other dimensions of institutional change that still need further investigation.
 To date intersectional analyses have not had the prominence that they should.
 The move towards more general equalities policies (that encompass race, disability, sexuality etc as well as gender) is one instance of institutional layering that would be amenable to a more institutionally focused intersectional analysis.
-And finally understanding how institutions change needs also to encompass improved analyses of not only how positive change, but also of how institutional retrenchment can take place.
+And finally the recent fate of some equalities policies and women's policy agencies at a time of austerity demonstrates that understanding institutional change must also encompass not only positive change, but also of how institutional retrenchment takes place.
+To help us with these endeavours, this working paper has outlined some building blocks for future researchers to use and to refine in order to enhance our understanding of the gendering of institutional change.